decentraland/old-documentation/_posts/sdk-reference/2018-01-11-scene-files.md

 #### RemoteScene.tsx

 It contains the code that generates an entity tree, which is what end users of your parcel will see.
-It differs from the _scene.tsx_ file in static scenes in that it doesn't define a scene state, but instead it imports it from _State.ts_.
+Its biggest difference with the _scene.tsx_ file of a static scene is that it doesn't define a scene state, but instead it imports the state and functions to access it from _State.ts_.

 Below is a basic example of a _RemoteScene.tsx_ file: